How to Create an LLC: Key Steps and Legal Considerations

 You also need to nominate a “registered agent,” or “agent for service of process,” within your LLC.

 This person would receive any legal papers stemming from possible lawsuits in the future.
 Further, an agent is authorized to accept other vital documents on the LLC’s behalf.
 Your state may allow the LLC itself to act as a registered agent, so long as your company has a physical address in the state.
-Regardless of agent status, appointing an official representative is crucial.
-Failing to appoint a representative could result in penalties or the loss of your company.
+Regardless of the agent’s status, appointing an official representative is crucial.
+Failing to appoint a representative could result in penalties or the dissolution of your company.

 Create an LLC Operating Agreement